ShellyLeal/Backend-Test-Leal/README.md

 Also remember to install the requirements by running the following command:

     $ pip install -r requirements.txt

+Now you have to set the URL mora.cornershop.io.
+Make an entry in hosts file, located in:

+        C:\Windows\System32\drivers\etc\hosts

+and update the file with the following line:

+        127.0.0.1		noracornershop.io:8000

 # Preparing the Slack environment